-If you want to see the entirety of Transylvania during your visit, then this tour is exactly what you have been looking for.
+If you want to see the entirety of Transylvania during your visit, then our Transylvania Break is exactly what you have been looking for.

 This tour will take you around the mountain roads of the Carpathians and into the heart of Transylvania.
 On the way, you can get the chance to see the facets of traditional Romania, unspoiled by the vices of our times.

-You can see herds of sheep or cattle which are grazing peacefully in the cool autumn weather or peasants who are working tirelessly on their farmhouses.
+You can see herds of sheep or cattle which are grazing peacefully in the cool autumn weather or peasants who are working tirelessly in their farmhouses.

-The highlights of the tour consist of Sinaia and Brasov during the first day, where you will get to see Peles Castle and the beautiful cobblestone alleyways of Brasov.
+The highlights of the tour consist of Sinaia and Brasov on the first day, where you will get to see Peles Castle and the beautiful cobblestone alleyways of Brasov.

 People may visit Romania for the Legend of Dracula, yet they’ll remember it for its beauty.

 If you want to truly experience Romania in all its glory, then this tour is the perfect choice for you.
 After all, authentic Romania begins with rural landscapes and villages.

 This tour aims at taking you on a journey far away from the bustling atmosphere of the Romanian cities and getting you closer to the traditional lifestyle.

 Not only that, but you will get the chance to experience life as it was back in the olden days – you will be a guest in the traditional village mansions, try traditional dishes, and get to see old customs upfront.